Kava Supplements For A Boost In Sports Performance

 A FEW WORDS OF CAUTION

-Be careful with the quality of the kava you choose, the quantity you take, and when you take it, and you will benefit from its effects.
+Be careful with the quality of the kava you choose, the quantity consumed, and when you consume it.
+Having awareness of these factors will allow you to reach the full potential of the benefit from kava’s effects.

 LiveStrong notes that “MedlinePlus.com…recommends that you do not take kava”, presumably based on the reports of liver damage that led to the kava ban in Germany, which was overturned last year.
-It is thought that these reports refer to an impure form of kava which included parts of the plant other than the pure root, which is what is used in the best kava supplements.
+It is thought that these reports refer to an impure form of kava, which included parts of the plant other than the pure root.
+Only the root of the plant is used in the best kava supplements.
+In fact, Fiji Kava strictly uses the extract of kavalactones found in Nobel Kava roots.

-Our recently-announced partnership with Douglas Pharmaceuticals ensures that your Taki Mai kava supplements all use medicinal-grade kava.
+Our recently-announced partnership with Douglas Pharmaceuticals ensures that your Fiji Kava supplements all use medicinal-grade kava.

-Some scaremongers may also refer to an incident a few years back when a New York man collapsed while biking to work, after drinking kava tea.
-However, it was found that he was suffering from Rhabdomyolysis, a kidney condition.
+Some scaremongers may also refer to an incident a few years back, when a New York man collapsed while biking to work, after drinking kava tea.
+However, it was later found that he was suffering from Rhabdomyolysis, a kidney condition.

 Kava can produce a similar diuretic reaction to coffee or tea, which may cause dehydration and exacerbate kidney problems, so avoid it of you have liver or kidney problems and note that it’s usually better taken after exercise rather than before.